Court injuncts commemoration of Menzgold collapse

 Customers of twenty-two of the 53 companies are expected to be the first beneficiaries.

-In all, a total of GHS16.4 billion is expected to go into the bailout.
+In all, a total of GH¢16.4 billion is expected to go into the bailout.

 GhanaWeb is not responsible for the reportage or opinions of contributors published on the website.
 Read our disclaimer.